shagunattri/site/content/about.md

 Hi, I'm Shagun - Associate Product Manager at [ArmorCode](https://armorcode.com).

 My interests are in product management and building security products.
-I'm currently building B2B products in the cybersecurity space for AppSecOps to optimize for better distribution and accelerate growth for the ArmorCode Platform.
+I'm currently building B2B products in the cybersecurity space for AppSecOps to optimize for better distribution,usage,adoption and accelerate growth for the ArmorCode Platform.

 I now settle with ~~Arch Linux~~ MacBook for work at this moment.
 My setup details are covered [here](https://shagun.xyz/posts/setup/).